fearandesire/DEXTER/README.md

 ## Overview

-**Dexter** stands as the link connecting the immersive browser-based basketball simulation game, [Basketball-GM](https://play.basketball-gm.com/), with multiplayer leagues being run over the web using Discord.
-In the realm of Basketball-GM, there is a vibrant multiplayer community which thrives on strategy, competition, and collaboration.
+**Dexter** stands as the link connecting the immersive browser-based basketball simulation game, [Basketball-GM](https://play.basketball-gm.com/), with dozens of multiplayer leagues being run over Discord servers.
+In the realm of Basketball-GM, there is large, dedicated community which thrives on strategy, competition, and collaboration.
 The absence of a natural multiplayer feature within Basketball-GM is challenge for most.
 Dexter not only fills this void but elevates the multiplayer league experience to new heights.

 ![Dexter](/public/dexter-example.png)